The SOX & TFA Retaliation Case

 • Public badmouthing in legal filings and forums.

-• Premature and false federal court filings designed to discredit me.
+• Premature and false federal court filings designed to discredit.

 This Meets the Legal Standard: Under Supreme Court precedent (Burlington Northern), retaliation includes any act that would dissuade a reasonable person from whistleblowing, not just firing.
 What I’ve documented clearly fits.